derosa/Unity-Notes/README.md

 Installation
 ============

-Copy/drop the UnityNotes folderinto your assets folder
+Copy UnityNotes into your assets folder

 How to use Unity Notes
 =====================